MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 * **EXAM NOTE!** If the question mentions throughput or streaming then you should ST1.
 * **EXAM NOTE!** If the question mentions boot volume - then you cannot use either ST1 or SC1.
 * **EXAM NOTE!** GP2/3 up to 16000 IOPS.
 IO1/2 up to 64000 IOPS (*256000).
-* **EXAM NOTE!** You can take lots of individual EBS volumes, and you can create a RAID 0 set from those EBS volumes.
+* **EXAM NOTE!** EBS + RAID 0.
+You can take lots of individual EBS volumes, and you can create a RAID 0 set from those EBS volumes.
+And that RAID 0 set then gets up to the combined performance of all of the individual volumes.
+However, this is up to 260000 IOPS, because this is the maximum possible IOPS per instance.